tomaskloucek272/graphql-clients-spring-boot/README.md

 # Spring GraphQL Sample Clients (DGS & Native)

-Repository is a [follow up to](https://github.com/tomaskloucek272/graphql-federation) expecting mentioned gateway running at http://localhost:3000 and contains Spring Boot based graphql clients created with using:
+This is a [follow up of this repository](https://github.com/tomaskloucek272/graphql-federation) and all samples are expecting mentioned NestJS gateway running at http://localhost:3000 and contains Spring Boot based graphql clients created with using:

 ## 1) Netflix DGS Gradle codegen plugin